Isn’t Traditional Chinese Medicine About Health and Wellness… So Why Cosmetic Acupuncture?

 Well, your skin is the largest organ in your body, and if you are not well, your skin shows it.

-One of the things I like about Traditional Chinese Medicine(TCM) is that it is always about taking a holistic approach to your body’s health and wellness, and in this case, when your body systems are functioning properly, your face follows and your skin is brighter, plumper, and more elastic, the dark circles under your eyes diminish or disappear, and your wrinkles become less noticeable as toxins are cleared, your energy flows more vigorously, and the muscle plumps out beneath them.
+One of the things I like about Traditional Chinese Medicine is that it is always about taking a holistic approach to your body’s health and wellness, and in this case, when your body systems are functioning properly, your skin is brighter, plumper, and more elastic and your energy flows more vigorously.

 Some Tell-Tale Signs on Your Face